awaisathar/yauk/README.md

   ```javascript
    $('#q').setUrduInput();
   ```
 - By default numerals are English.
-For urdu numerals pass an option
+For urdu, pass `urduNumerals: true` in options
   ```javascript
    $('#q').setUrduInput({urduNumerals: true});
   ```